Who were the Assyriologists and what did they find?

 Austen Henry Layard: The Father of Assyriology

-Austen Henry Layard was an English archaeologist who made some of the first significant discoveries in Mesopotamia.
+He was an English archaeologist who made some of the first significant discoveries in Mesopotamia.

-He began his career as a diplomat in the Middle East, but he became interested in archaeology after seeing the ruins of Nineveh and Nimrud during a trip to Baghdad.
+He began his career as a government diplomat in the Middle East, but he became interested in archaeology after seeing the ruins of Nineveh and Nimrud during a trip to Baghdad.

-He uncovered a wealth of material, including sculptures, reliefs, and inscriptions.
-He worked on the sites of Nineveh and Babylon.
+He quickly uncovered a wealth of material, including sculptures, reliefs, and inscriptions, which he published to the world.

-He also found the palace of Ashurnasirpal II, one of the most important Assyrian kings.
 Layard's discoveries caused a sensation in the archaeological world, and they sparked a renewed interest in ancient Assyria.

-His excavations relied upon local workers, many of whom were unskilled.
 This led to some problems, as Layard was not always able to control the excavations properly.

 In addition, he was often forced to work in difficult conditions, with little money and few resources.

-Despite these difficulties, however, Layard's excavations were highly successful.
+Nevertheless, Layard's excavations were highly successful.

 Assyrian lion